 What Is Dollar-Cost Averaging, and How Does It Work?

 Imagine you’re at a farmer’s market every week.
 You have $20 to spend on apples, but the price per apple fluctuates depending on the season.
-Some weeks, apples are expensive, and you get fewer.
-Other weeks, they’re cheaper, and you can buy more.
-Over time, you’ve likely averaged out the cost per apple while steadily building your collection.
+Some weeks apples are expensive and you get fewer.
+Other weeks they’re cheaper and you can buy more.
+Over time, you’ve averaged out the cost per apple while steadily building your collection.

-This is Dollar-Cost Averaging (DCA) in action—a methodical, disciplined approach to investing that helps you manage market volatility and potentially smooth out your investment returns over time.
+That’s Dollar-Cost Averaging (DCA) in action — a methodical, disciplined approach to investing that helps you manage market volatility and smooth out your returns over time.

-In my experience as a CERTIFIED FINANCIAL PLANNER™ professional, I’ve found that DCA is one of the most straightforward yet effective strategies for building wealth.
-Investors I’ve worked with appreciate its simplicity, and I recommend it especially for those who want to stay invested without getting caught up in market timing.
+As a CERTIFIED FINANCIAL PLANNER™ professional, I’ve found DCA is one of the most straightforward, effective strategies for building wealth.
+Investors I’ve worked with appreciate its simplicity, and I recommend it especially for people who want to stay invested without getting caught up in market timing.

 • How dollar-cost averaging works and its key benefits.